-- Practice your technique first prior to using the following tips to your finished project.
+- Practice your technique prior to using the following tips.

 - Once you have a ready to go transfer surface make sure it’s clean from debris.

-- Take Painters tape and attach the stencil to the surface and cover open areas you don’t want transferred.
+- Use painters tape to attach stencil on the surface and cover open areas you don’t want transferred.

 Loading the Brush

-- Then brush the excess paint off onto the open space of the scrap wood
+- Then brush off the excess on the scrap wood.

-- Repeat this process every time you load the brush before you stencil
+- Repeat this process every time you reload the brush before you stencil.

-The transfer is a slow dot process over the open areas, sometimes with detailed stencils such as this it’s a good idea to hold things down in addition to the painters tape.
+The transfer is a slow dot process over the open areas, sometimes with detailed stencils such as this it’s a good idea to hold down the tight spaces in addition to using painters tape.